 - Set high expectations of children in the hall, moving around school and on the playground - Ensure that you know and understand the school's behaviour policy and use this consistently.
 Ask for help if needed - Ensure that children understand the rewards and consequences systems in school - Ensure that any low level behaviours are picked up on - Always follow up on incidents.
-Speak to the class teacher or, if necessary, the behaviour lead/senior leadership team
+Speak to the class teacher in the first instance.
+Speak to the class teacher in the first instance.
+Then when necessary: speak to the behaviour lead/senior leadership team, log incidents on CPOMs.